All risk-free investments you can try on Binance as a beginner (and what’s the risk)

 Binance saving is probably the easiest one to understand.
-You simply deposit your token into Binance saving, and receive a fixed interest rate daily as specified on the website.
+You simply deposit your token into Binance saving and receive a fixed interest rate daily as specified on the website.

 Return: 6% p.a. for stable coin (e.g. USDT / BUSD) / 1.2% p.a. for Bitcoin

-You could transfer your token into saving account by simply clicking the transfer button, and you would receive interest payment on daily basis.
+You could transfer your token into a saving account by simply clicking the transfer button, and you would receive an interest payment on daily basis.
 Also, you could transfer money back from saving account to spot account at anytime immediately.

 The most obvious reason is that many traders on Binance trade on margin, meaning that they need to borrow money from other users for leverage trading.
 Binance has a sophisticated margin system that control the maximum loss a leverage trade could occur, thus providing a risk-free environment for lend-and-borrow.